From time to time, the Library holds a special event. These events will be publicised on the website, our Facebook page and in the newsletter.

 Lyndsay Connors AM was the guest speaker.
 She spoke about the commitment she shared with Joan Kirner to public education, beginning with their work with Parents and Citizen’s Associations and clubs, one in the ACT and the other in Victoria and then with the Australian Schools Commission.
 Lyndsay’s speech can be read here.

-On 27 September 2018 the Library, in partnership with the Women Lawyers Association of NSW held an event at the Union, University and Schools Club, Sydney to celebrate 100 years since the passing of the Women’s Legal Status Act 1918.
-The event is reported in the November 2018 newsletter.
+On 27 September 2018 the Library, in partnership with the Women Lawyers Association of NSW, held an event at the Union, University and Schools Club, Sydney to celebrate 100 years since the passing of the Women’s Legal Status Act (NSW) 1918.
+A report on the event is in the November 2018 newsletter.